dev-fatih-erol/AspNetCore.EventBus.RabbitMQ/README.md

 # AspNetCore.EventBus.RabbitMQ
-An EventBus base on Asp.net core 3.1 and RabbitMq.
+An EventBus base on Asp.net core 3.1 and RabbitMQ.

 Made by inspiration from [dotnet-architecture/eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers), however there are some changes:
 - Replace Autofac with default asp.net core ioc container.